Shapes and dynamic regimes of a polar active fluid droplet under confinement: Results

-These results suggest that, although at the onset of the instability the dynamic features (shape, structure of polarization and velocity field) depend on $\zeta$, in the steady state the droplet is essentially found to move along a rectilinear path without relevant perturbations, for a wide range of values of active parameter (see also movie M3 for $\zeta=-1.5\times 10^{-3}$).
+These results suggest that, although at the onset of motion some dynamic features (shape, structure of polarization and velocity field) depend on $\zeta$, in the steady state the droplet is essentially found to move along a rectilinear path without relevant perturbations, for a wide range of values of active parameter (see also the movie SM1 for $\zeta=-1.5\times 10^{-3}$ in the supplementary material).
 In the next section we show that, under confinement, this picture is dramatically altered and the active droplet displays a multifarious range of shapes and dynamic regimes which are absent in unbounded systems.